Monticello High School (Minnesota): Football

 In 2006, Monticello's varsity football team defeated Rogers 21-0 for their first homecoming victory since 1989.
 They did not win another homecoming game again until 2011.

 Hockey

 In 2011, the girls' hockey team, the North Wright County Riverhawks, a co-op of STMA, Annandale and Monticello High Schools, qualified for the state tournament for the first time, after defeating Roseau High School in the 8AA section finals.

-In 2017 the Monticello/Annandale/Maple Lake (MAML) Moose hockey team made a surprise run to the Class A state championship game.
+In 2017 the Monticello/Annandale/Maple Lake (MAML) Moose hockey team made a surprise run in the Class A state championship game.
 The Moose became the first unseeded team to beat the two seed in the quarterfinals defeating Delano 3-2.
 In the semi-finals the Moose defeated Northfield 3-2 to advance to the schools first ever championship game.
 MAML lost the championship to the defending state champs and number one seed Hermantown 4-3 in a thrilling double overtime game.